This article is part of a larger series on POS Systems.

 - 24/7 live chat support

-For an extra $5 per month, per employee, the employee management app gives you a time clock for clocking in for shifts and calculating total work hours—but it lacks a shift scheduler.
-This add-on also lets you establish permissions and roles in the back end, so employees can only access specific parts of the software.
-You can set PINs and passwords as well.
+For an extra $5 per month per employee, the employee management app gives you a time clock for clocking in for shifts and calculating total work hours—but it lacks a shift scheduler.
+This add-on also lets you establish permissions and roles in the backend, so employees can only access specific software parts.
+You can also set PINs and passwords.

-One especially useful feature is the performance reports that show you sales by employee and workloads per hour.
-Use these to better understand who your best workers are and adjust shifts accordingly.
+One handy feature is the performance reports that show you sales by employee and workloads per hour.
+Use these to understand better who your best workers are and adjust shifts accordingly.
 It also tracks cash discrepancies so that you can discover employee fraud or inaccuracies.

-Loyverse has an exceptionally attractive interface, especially considering it’s free.
+Loyverse has a beautiful interface, especially considering it’s free.
 Not only are the buttons clear and bright, but you can add images to make identification a snap.
 You can customize the menus to best suit your business’ workflows and organization.

 Naturally, most users love that Loyverse is free.
 Most also said it was easy to use, although some mentioned the interface was not as good on smartphones as on tablets.
 The most common complaints had to do with the feature set—some wanted specific tools, while others noted that some functions needed “finessing” to work right.

-If you need a free or inexpensive POS software that is attractive, works with iOS and Android, and offers vital sales and inventory functions plus a great loyalty program, then check out Loyverse.
-It’s made the list for several POS categories I’ve reviewed because of its value.
+If you need free or inexpensive POS software that is attractive, works with iOS and Android, and offers solid sales and inventory functions plus an excellent loyalty program, then check out Loyverse.
+It’s made lists for several POS categories we have reviewed because of its value.
 Download the free version and get started.